kube-aws/kube-spot-termination-notice-handler/README.md

 Run `KUBE_VERSION=<your desired k8s version> make build` to specify the version number of k8s/kubectl.

 ## Slack Notifications
-Introduced in version 0.9.2 of this application, you are able to setup a Slack incoming web hook in order to send slack notifications to a channel, notifying the users that an instance has been terminated.
+Introduced in version 0.9.2 of this application (the @mumoshu version), you are able to setup a Slack incoming web hook in order to send slack notifications to a channel, notifying the users that an instance has been terminated.

 Incoming WebHooks require that you set the SLACK_URL environmental variable as part of your PodSpec.